 As mentioned, the PSU unit will be tested in 3 different scenarios, idle, gaming scenario to simulate a real life usage and finally a torture test with the GPU & CPU at max load, in OC settings.
-The testing system peaked at around 391W, which is roughly 52% load from the total 750W available and thus we proceeded to measured the efficiency ratings and voltage oscillation.
+The testing system peaked at around 391W, which is roughly 46% load from the total 850W available and thus we proceeded to measured the efficiency rating.
 Since both the CPU and GPU are overclocked, without an adaptive voltage for the CPU, this is why we have such high idle figures.

-As you can see the unit at 52% load is bang on regarding its advertised Titanium certification.
-Unfortunately we didn’t have on hand an RTX GPU that features the 12VHPWR port to test out that cable and the thus the OC single rail mode, but we will revise in the future if the situation changes.
+As you can see the unit, at almost 50% load, is bang on regarding its advertised Platinum certification.
+Unfortunately we didn’t have on hand an RTX GPU that features the 12VHPWR port to test out that cable but we will revise in the future if the situation changes.